🧊 IceColdTubs

 4. Best barrel — Ice Barrel 300

 The Ice Barrel is the upright, space-saving icon of the category.
 You sit vertically, which means a smaller footprint and less water/ice than a horizontal tub.
 There’s no chiller, so you add ice, but the rigid recycled shell is far more durable than an inflatable and looks the part on a deck.
+Deciding between the sizes or wondering if it’s worth the price?
+See our full Ice Barrel review comparing the 300, 400, and 500, or our Plunge vs Ice Barrel head-to-head if you’re torn between the ice-only barrel and a chiller-powered Plunge.

 • Pros: compact upright design, tough build, easy to drain.